brimshot/quickPatterns/README.md

 ### Custom layer effects

 Layer effects are classes that inherit from the `qpLayerEffect` base class.
-To create a custom layer effect, simply create and implement the *apply()* method, like so:
+To create a custom layer effect, simply create a new class that inherits from `qpLayerEffect` and implement the *apply()* method, like so:

 ```
 class MyEffect : public qpLayerEffect {

   void apply(CRGB *targetLeds, int numLeds) {
     // ... custom code
   }

 }
 ```